CNNislands

 Train how they’ll respond when you’re not around the house

-When you’re not at home, provide your pets some interesting toys that will keep them from getting bored – AND prevent destructive behaviors like chewing furniture, etc. You may set up automatic feeding if you’re gone for hours long so they won’t get hungry!
+When you’re not at home, provide your pets some exciting toys that will keep them from getting bored – AND prevent destructive behaviors like chewing furniture, etc. You may set up automatic feeding if you’re gone for hours long so they won’t get hungry!

 Common problems in Labradors